SolaWing/xcode-build-server/Readme.md

 # Usage

 Choose one of the following methods.
-(No matter which method you use, you need to ensure that the directory where `buildServer.json` is created in is **the root directory** of your project)
+(No matter which method you use, you need to ensure that the directory where `buildServer.json` is created in is **the root/working directory** of the LSP)

 ### Bind to Xcode
 Go to your workspace directory and execute one of the following commands: